tryabby/abby/docs/integrations.md

 ### Client

 - By default Feature Flags & A/B Tests should be rendered on the client
-- If possible there should be a central way of fetching the values from the A/BBY API
+- If possible there should be a central way of fetching the values from the Abby API
 - If there is a central way (e.g. React Context) data should be consumed from there
 - If not data needs to be fetched when consuming
 - If possible (Next.js, Sveltekit) Feature Flags should be rendered on the Server (SEO)